dark-teal-coder/HarvardGraduate/introduction-to-python/project/README.md

 The project uses Python to scrape wage data from [Job Bank](https://www.jobbank.gc.ca/home), to performs imple data analysis and to generate Excel and PDF reports.The data are drawn from the Canadian national job board, which has a huge number of job postings classified by the Canadian National Occupation Classification(NOC) and other related data.

 # Installation
 Make sure you have [Python 3](https://www.python.org/downloads/) installed on your machine.
 [Git-clone the project repository from Github](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to the local machine.
-Use the command `pip install package_name` or `conda install package_name` to install the necessary Python libraries.
+If you installed Python from [python.org](https://www.python.org/), you should already have `pip`.
+If it is not installed, you can use the command `py -m ensurepip --default-pip` to bootstrap it from the standard library.
+You can find out more about the `pip` tool [here](https://pip.pypa.io/en/stable/getting-started/).
+Use the command `py -m pip install package_name` to install the necessary Python libraries.
+Check out [pip documentation](https://pip.pypa.io/en/stable/cli/pip_install/) to learn more about `pip install`.
 Check the top part of the `.py` script file for the list of libraries required.
 For example, you may need `requests` and `beautifulsoup4` libraries if you see the following lines in the top part of the script file:
 ```
 import requests
 from bs4 import BeautifulSoup
 ```
+If you cannot find the relevant packages, you can also find it at [Python Package Index (PyPI)](https://pypi.org/).
 Use `python file_name.py` to run the script in a command-line interface (CLI).
 Or, download an integrated development environment (IDE), such as [Visual Studio Code](https://code.visualstudio.com/download), to run the script.
 There will be a "Run" button in the top right corner of the opened script file.

 # Credits